kulmajaba/figma-better-color-picker/README.md

 - Nested styles with SUIT css (Button svg)
 - ContrastCheckerCell style
+- Add a layer into App between mouse-events and main content for padding only, ensuring Modal is properly displayed

 - Heading for contrast table
   - Mention WCAG somewhere in there (build support for other contrast calculations)